Search for a recipe

 3. Releases the pressure immediately else the syrup might lose its consistency.
 I use fork to release the pressure.
 Pls be careful while releasing the pressure

 4. The recipe works perfectly.
 While trying to take picture/ video for the blog.
 I lost the consistency few times.
 This is what I did.
 If the dough breaks sprinkled little water and switch on the stove and cook till if becomes a non stick mass of dough.
-If the mixture is wet add a tbsp of cashew powder extra
+If the mixture is wet add a tablespoon of cashew powder extra

 5. Cardamom powder can be added for extra flavor